nickjj/runninginproduction.com/tags/react.md

 title: "Websites Using React in Production"
 description:
-  Podcast episodes and interviews where developers talk about how and why they built their web app in React.
+  Podcast episodes and interviews where developers talk about how and why they built their web app's front-end with React.
 ---